ianzone/es-proj/README.md

-## Config files utils for your JS/TS projects.
+## Config files and utils for your JS/TS projects.

 ```bash
 bun install -D es-proj